jberry93/Notebook/Notes/Javascript/Object-Oriented.md

 Answer: All 3 declared variables are accessible within the `example` function

-Also take note that curly braces from a function statement will create a new scope.
+Take note that curly braces from a function statement will create a new scope.
 Curly braces from a for loop or if statement do not create a new scope!

+Also if we were to remove `var` from `var dogs = dogBark();`, `dog` would become a global variable.
+This may confuse other programmers trying to read your code so it is not good practice to leave out `var`